 • Venue: Papaianni Park, 100 Municipal BLVD, Edison

 If you are looking to celebrate Diwali with oodles of devotion, you can visit Siddhachalam Jain Tirth, a Jain ashram and spiritual retreat sprawling 120 acres of hilly terrain in New Jersey.
 Founded in 1983, the ashram hosts Diwali mela for Indians, regardless of their religion.
-Traditional food and devotional music are among the trappings of Diwali Mela at Siddhachalam Jain Tirth.
-On the day of the festival, i.e. Nov 13, they also organize Mahavira Nirvan Ladoo Puja as per Jain tradition.
+Traditional food and devotional music are among the trappings of Diwali Mela at Siddhachalam Jain Tirth in New Jersey.
+On the day of Diwali festival, they also organize Mahavira Nirvan Ladoo Puja as per the Jain tradition.

 • Venue: 111 Hope Road, Blairstown, NJ 07825